Prompting AI Art: An Investigation into the Creative Skill of Prompt Engineering: Study 3: Improving Prompts

 \subsubsection{Analysis}

 We analyzed the two sets of prompts and images written in studies~2 and~3 as follows.

-\paragraph{Analysis of prompts} To measure the amount of changes in the prompts, we calculated the number of tokens added and removed using parts-of-speech tagging as well as the Levenshtein distance~\cite{Levenshtein1966a.pdf}, a measure of lexical similarity denoting the minimum number of edits needed to change one string into another.
-To understand the nature of the changes, the first author inductively developed a coding scheme \cite{hsieh2005three} with eight categories: adjectives/adverbs, subjects, prepositions, paraphrasing/synonyms, reordering, cardinal numbers, simplification, and presence of prompt modifiers.
+\paragraph{Analysis of prompts} To measure the amount of changes in the prompts, we calculated the number of tokens added and removed using parts-of-speech tagging as well as the Levenshtein distance~\citep{Levenshtein1966a.pdf}, a measure of lexical similarity denoting the minimum number of edits needed to change one string into another.
+The Levenshtein distance provides a simple measure for us to describe how much a prompt has changed in between the two studies.
+This is important to know, because it also reflects the participant's satisfaction with the generated output.
+Clearly, there will be satisficers and maximizers among participants \citep{maximizing.pdf}.
+Some participants spend more time on prompt writing than others.
+We argue it is important to have a notion of the change in between prompts, measured by the Levenshtein distance.
+To understand the nature of the changes, the first author inductively developed a coding scheme \citep{hsieh2005three} with eight categories: adjectives/adverbs, subjects, prepositions, paraphrasing/synonyms, reordering, cardinal numbers, simplification, and presence of prompt modifiers.
 After discussing the codes among all authors and revising the codes, the first author coded all prompts and generated a co-occurrence matrix of changes made by participants.
-Note that we understand ``subjects'' in the sense of subject terms~\cite{modifiers} for image generation (e.g. ``a woman holding a phone'' would have two subjects (woman and phone).
+Note that we understand ``subjects'' in the sense of subject terms~\citep{modifiers} for image generation (e.g. ``a woman holding a phone'' would have two subjects (woman and phone).
 Synonyms were analyzed at the level of individual words and parts of sentences.